Salesforce Sales Cloud

 If you recognize your situation here, the problem is rarely Salesforce itself — it's how the system was designed.

-• Pipeline & process audit
+• Pipeline stage logic audit

 • Data model & object review

-• Forecasting & reporting assessment
+• Forecasting accuracy assessment

 • Pipeline & stage redesign